LOS-Munch/ih8sn/README.md

 ih8sn allows you to modify system properties at runtime.
 It can be installed with ADB root or recovery.
 Proceed at your own risk.

+### If you want to add your device, do a PR with your device config.

 ## Disclaimer:

 ```